MCZhi/Expert-Prior-RL/README.md

 python imitation_learning_uncertainty.py
 ```

 5. Run train.py to learn the imitative expert policies.
+You need to specify the file path to the recorded expert trajectories.
 ```shell
 python imitation_learning_uncertainty.py
 ```